pnp/pnpjs/docs/concepts/configuration.md

 This article describes the configuration architecture used by the library as well as the settings available.

+> Starting with version 2.1.0 we updated our configuration design to support the ability to isolate settings to individual objects.
+The first part of this article discusses the newer design, you can read about the [pre v2.1.0 configuration](#prior-to-v210) further down.

+# Post v2.1.0

+## Architecture

+Starting from v2.1.0 we have modified our configuration design to allow for configuring individual queryable objects.
+Generally this should be done from the root objects for ease of understanding, but can be done to individual queryable instances if needed.

+## Backward Compatibility

+## Common Configuration

+## SP Configuration

+## Graph Configuration

+## Configure Everything At Once

+This pattern is no longer valid and you should use either the dedicated sp.setup and graph.setup individually.

+# Prior to v2.1.0

 ## Architecture

 PnPjs uses an additive configuration design with multiple libraries sharing a single global configuration instance.
 If you need non-global configuration [please see this section](#non-global-configuration).
 There are three ways to access the setup functionality - through either the common, sp, or graph library's setup method.
 While the configuration is global the various methods have different typing on their input parameter.
 You can review the [libconfig article](../common/libconfig.md) for more details on storing your own configuration.